 From the trailhead at the upper reservoir, a trail begins at the NE corner of the reservoir that leads into the unnamed, steep-walled basin on the west side of Quandary Peak.
-The trail angles uphill WNW, passing through some willows, then crossing the lower tongue of a talus field.
+The trail angles uphill WNW, gaining elevation above the reservoir quickly, passing through some willows, then crossing the lower tongue of a talus field.
 Once past the talus, the trail heads more NW on a tundra slope, cutting through some more willows and staying on the right hand side of the creek, following the remnants of an old mining roadbed.
 After a while, the trail crosses to the left side of the stream, passes some meanders and becomes wedged between talus fields on both sides of the narrow valley.

 When the trail comes to something of a headwall, the stream descends from the right, but the trail follows a narrow, tundra gully more to the left and crests out at a small pond.
 Here is where you now have the two options.
 If you continue in the bottom of the drainage NW for a little longer, you can scramble on out through rock outcrops and talus to the left and emerge onto a flatter plain below the SE ridge of Fletcher which connects over to Quandary.
 Gain the ridge west of an unnecessary bump and then hike on Class 2 rubble to the Fletcher summit.